 - Avoid the formation of the trash into the water and circulate the water into the pool properly.

-- Maintain the aeration into the water as it will help to oxidize the chemical properly and balance the pH.
+- Maintain the aeration into the water as it will help to oxidize the chemical properly and raise pool PH levels.

 Make Certain Adjustments to Calculate the Alkalinity